The Vanishing Gradient Problem

 tf.summary.histogram('hist_weights_{}'.format(i + 1), grad)

-On the next line, the tf.gradients() function is used.
+On the following line, the tf.gradients() function is used.
 This will calculate gradients of the form ∂y/∂x where the first argument supplied to the function is y and the second is x.
-In the gradient descent step, the weight update is made in proportion to ∂loss/∂W, so in this case the first argument supplied to tf.gradients() is the loss, and the second is the weight tensor.
+In the gradient descent step, the weight update is made in proportion to ∂loss/∂W, so in this case, the first argument supplied to tf.gradients() is the loss, and the second is the weight tensor.

-Next, the mean absolute value of the gradient is calculated, and then this is logged as a scalar in the summary.
+Next, the mean absolute value of the gradient is calculated and logged as a scalar in the summary.
 Next, histograms of the gradients and the weight values are also logged in the summary.
-The flow now returns back to the main method in the class.
+The flow now returns to the primary method in the class.

 self.optimizer = tf.train.AdamOptimizer().minimize(self.loss)